Preliminary documents

 Are exclusivity, break fee and confidentiality provisions supplemented with separately negotiated agreements?

-Once the term sheet has been signed and the parties progress to a definitive agreement, the agreement will usually have a confidentiality clause.
-The definitive agreement will not usually have an exclusivity clause because it is not necessary, as the agreement represents a binding legal commitment to conclude the transaction based on the terms of the agreement.
+Once the term sheet has been signed and the parties progress to a definitive agreement, the agreement will typically contain a confidentiality clause.
+An exclusivity clause is not usually included in the definitive agreement.
+The definitive agreement will not usually have an exclusivity clause because it is not necessary, as the agreement itself constitutes a binding legal commitment to proceed with the transaction based on the terms of the agreement.
 Break fee clauses are not common in Malaysia.

 Is there a duty or obligation to negotiate in good faith?